oplatek/kaldi-thesis/README.md

 Thesis: Automatic speech recognition using Kaldi
 ================================================
 This repository contains the source code of the thesis and its presentation.
-If you want to read the thesis please chose the most recent version in [text/tags/](text/tags) directory.
+If you want to read the thesis please read the most recent version [text/tags/oplatek_thesis_last.pdf](text/tags/oplatek_thesis_last.pdf?raw=true).

-(Please, open the pdf file with the highest NUMBER in suffix to read the most recent version.)
+(The most recent version should point to file with highest number in the pdf file name.
+For older version see the [text/tags/](text/tags) directory.)

 Work described
 --------------